EnderPico/TabelaPeriodica/README.md

 ## 📝 Notes

-- This is Day 3.9 implementation with full CRUD operations
+- This is Day 3.5 implementation with JWT authentication and role-based access control
 - CORS is configured for development (allows all origins)
 - Database is automatically created and initialized on first run
 - Case-insensitive element symbol search (e.g., "h", "H", "he", "He" all work)
 - Pydantic validation ensures data integrity
 - Duplicate symbol/atomic number prevention
-- Authentication will be added in Day 4
+- JWT tokens expire after 30 minutes
+- Admin users can perform CRUD operations, students can only read
+- Default admin account: username="admin", password="admin123"
 - Use `python manage_db.py` to easily add more elements
 - SQLAlchemy 2.0.43 for Python 3.13 compatibility